OxfordRSE/How-to-write-better-research-code-NTD-Technical-Meeting-2021/slides/slides.md

 ## Hurdles in the way of improving software quality

 -   Lack of exposure to good examples.
+-   Misconception of what "good code" looks like.
+"This code runs really really fast: it must be great!
+(Although I can't understand it.)"
 -   Too few resources relevant to researchers.
 -   Lack of training.
 -   Assumption that the code will never be read.